typebrigade/typebrigade.com/blog/why-we-adopted-a-code-of-conduct.md

 <figcaption>Celeste Martin at Type Brigade №20.
 [Photo CC BY 2.0 Stephen Bau.](https://www.flickr.com/photos/bauhouse/14527580863/in/set-72157645407658123)</figcaption>
 </figure>

 This is especially true as many meetups see as many first-timers as regulars.
-Student attendees—including me—and recent grads are increasingly common, from [Kwantlen](http://www.kpu.ca/), [Langara](http://www.langara.bc.ca/), [Emily Carr](http://ecuad.ca/), [CodeCore](http://codecore.ca/), [Lighthouse Labs](http://codecore.ca/), [SFU](http://www.sfu.ca/), [UBC](http://www.ubc.ca/), [Capilano](http://www.capilanou.ca/), and more.
+Student attendees—including me—and recent grads are increasingly common, from [Kwantlen](http://www.kpu.ca/), [Langara](http://www.langara.bc.ca/), [Emily Carr](http://ecuad.ca/), [CodeCore](http://codecore.ca/), [Lighthouse Labs](http://www.lighthouselabs.ca/), [SFU](http://www.sfu.ca/), [UBC](http://www.ubc.ca/), [Capilano](http://www.capilanou.ca/), [BCIT](http://www.bcit.ca), and more.

+Attendees without formal training are equally qualified and welcome at our events, and creating a welcoming environment for them is important, too.

-Meetups larger than Type Brigade have an opportunity to share their values through a Code of Conduct, and help define the community we wish it was now.
+Meetups larger and smaller than Type Brigade have the opportunity to share their values through a Code of Conduct, and help define the community we wish it was now.

 ### Meetups we look up to

-My co-workers and friends at [Chloi](http://chloi.io) run Type Brigade’s sibling meetups, where __[Node Brigade](http://meetup.com/node-brigade-vancouver)__ has 400 members, and __[CSS Brigade](http://cssbrigade.com)__ surpassed 500 in one year.
+My co-workers and friends through [Chloi](http://chloi.io) run Type Brigade’s sibling meetups, where __[Node Brigade](http://meetup.com/node-brigade-vancouver)__ has 400 members, and __[CSS Brigade](http://cssbrigade.com)__ surpassed 500 in one year.

 __[Style & Class](http://www.meetup.com/styleandclass)__ have clearly tapped into something special, too.
-Their event this past week had over 180 people hoping to attend—understandable after the prior event, where [Stephanie Hobson](https://twitter.com/stephaniehobson), now of Mozilla, and [Steve Mynett of Hootsuite](https://twitter.com/SteveMynett) both gave seriously impressive, conference-quality talks.
+Recent events had over 180 people hoping to attend—understandable after a prior event, where [Stephanie Hobson](https://twitter.com/stephaniehobson), now of Mozilla, and [Steve Mynett of Hootsuite](https://twitter.com/SteveMynett) both gave seriously impressive, conference-quality talks.

 <figure>
 ![Stephanie presents on accessibility at Style & Class](../images/blog-style-and-class.jpg)
 <figcaption>
 Stephanie presents on the value of making the web for everyone, at Style & Class.
 [Photo by Steve Fisher](http://www.meetup.com/styleandclass/photos/21879542/#363398412)
 </figcaption>
 </figure>

 Somehow, our friends at [Brewhouse](http://brewhouse.io) run up to three __[#vanruby](http://vanruby.org)__ events a month for over 1,100 members!
 [Steamclock](http://www.steamclock.com/) accomplishes similar feats through  __[VanCocoa](http://www.vancocoa.com/)__ and __[VanJS](http://www.meetup.com/vancouver-javascript-developers/)__.
-On the other end of the spectrum, great meetups like __[HxDVacouver](http://www.meetup.com/HXD-Vancouver/)__ are much smaller but still run every month.
+Expanding beyond specific languages or technologies, the __[HxD Vacouver](http://www.meetup.com/HXD-Vancouver/)__ runs every month, too.

 From HTML5 to health design, there’s clearly sustainable interest in these meetups across a very wide range of subjects.

 We can make a further impact across these events through a Code of Conduct, making it known that we continuing to try and get better at welcoming people, and that exclusionary behaviour or harassment will not be tolerated.